ksu-cis300-master/KSU-CIS-Fall2023-hw6.github.io/docs/index.md

 #### A public GraphDisplay method

 This method should take no parameters and should return a string describing the edges of the graph.
-The string should contain a description of each edge, with successive descriptions separated by `\r\n`.
+The string should contain a description of each edge of the flow network, with successive descriptions separated by `\r\n`.
 The description of each edge should be of the form "*source-node* -\> *destination-node* : *flow* / *capacity*".
+Ignore any edges with a **Capacity** of 0.
 Build the string using a **StringBuilder**.
 After converting the **StringBuilder** to a string, use the string's **Trim** method to remove any white space from the ends of the string.

 #### Private Methods